timothy7walker/NBA-s-Top-Scorers/readme.txt

 jupyter notebook

-The Anaconda application should also be installed if the program will be ran on a editor such as Visual Code.
+The Anaconda application can also be installed to view the project.
 Anaconda includes the Jupitor Notebook application along with pandas, matplotlib, numpy, and seaborn libraries needed to run this project.
 Download Anaconda from: https://www.anaconda.com/